 - Changes in bowel or bladder habits

-DREs are also used in conjunction with other tests to diagnose prostate, colon and rectal cancer.
+DREs are also used in conjunction with other tests to diagnose prostate, colon and rectal cancers.

-There is no preparation necessary for a DRE although patients should notify the physician if they have hemorrhoids.
-The procedure generally presents no risk to the patient though some people experience a little bleeding if they have hemorrhoids or anal fissures.
+There is no preparation necessary for a DRE, although patients should notify the physician if they have hemorrhoids.
+The procedure generally presents no risk to the patient, however, some people with hemorrhoids or anal fissures may experience minor bleeding.